Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 If `POST /reload` returns `500`:

 1. **Invalid TOML** — the config file changed on disk since the service started.
 If the new content has syntax errors, the reload is rejected and the previous configuration is kept.
 Check `docker compose logs` for the parse error.
+2. **Permission denied** — the service may not be able to re-read the config file if its permissions changed after startup (e.g., file was moved or ownership changed).

+If `POST /reload` returns `400` ("bad request"):

-2. **Body override references a non-existent module** — the body fields `jwt_secrets` and `admin_secret` (the "body overrides") accept optional overrides applied on top of the config.
+- **Body override references a non-existent module** — the body fields `jwt_secrets` and `admin_secret` (the "body overrides") accept optional overrides applied on top of the config.
 If the body references a module ID that does not exist in the config file, the entire reload is rejected.
-3. **Permission denied** — the service may not be able to re-read the config file if its permissions changed after startup (e.g., file was moved or ownership changed).

 ### Body overrides and footguns